1999 US Open – Men's singles

 Andre Agassi defeated Todd Martin in the final, 6–4, 6–7^{(5–7)}, 6–7^{(2–7)}, 6–3, 6–2 to win the men's singles tennis title at the 1999 US Open.
 It was his second US Open title and fifth major title overall.
-With the win, Agassi returned to the world No. 1 singles ranking, ultimately ending Pete Sampras' record streak of six year-end No. 1 rankings.
+With the win, Agassi returned to the world No. 1 singles ranking, ultimately ending Pete Sampras' record streak of six year-end No. 1 rankings, who withdrew due to a back injury just prior to the tournament.

 Pat Rafter was the two-time defending champion, but lost to Cédric Pioline in the first round after succumbing to shoulder tendinitis.

+This tournament marked the first main-draw major appearance of future world No. 1 and 2003 French Open champion Juan Carlos Ferrero; he lost to Greg Rusedski in the first round.